gustavoalara/Touchmote-4IR/README.md

 Release History
 ==============

+**v1.0 beta 30**<br />
+- Added language selector in the UI.
+- Fix language issues and size fields
+- Modified default wiimote profiles for Mouse Lightgun and Default (XInput)

 **v1.0 beta 29**<br />
 - Name and logo change due to the removal of touch features and a focus on lightgun functionality primarily.
 - Updates url changed